-New and previously published cosmogenic nuclide concentrations from previous studies in the McMurdo Sound region (Anderson et al., 2017; Brook et al., 1995; Joy et al., 2017) were compiled from the ICE-D database (antarctica.ice-d.org) (Balco, 2020).
-Exposure ages for all samples were calculated version 3 of the online exposure age calculator hosted by the University of Washington (https://hess.ess.washington.edu/) using the same atmospheric model, LSDn scaling scheme, and global production rates as used for the new samples in this study scheme (Lifton et al., 2014).
+New and previously published cosmogenic nuclide concentrations from previous studies in McMurdo Sound (Anderson et al., 2017; Brook et al., 1995; Joy et al., 2017) were compiled from the ICE-D database (antarctica.ice-d.org) (Balco, 2020).
+Updated exposure ages for all samples were calculated version 3 of the online exposure age calculator hosted by the University of Washington (https://hess.ess.washington.edu/) using the LSDn scaling scheme (Lifton et al., 2014).
 Only samples collected from the maximum extent of Ross Sea drift were selected from previous studies; we do not include exposure ages collected from elevation transects and used for deglacial thinning chronologies.
 All exposure ages of older glacial deposits, however, were included as geomorphologic mapping of these deposits is less complete.
 Only 10Be{qtz} in granite, 3He in olivine (3He{olv}) in basalt, and 3He{pyx} in dolerite are considered here; too few exposure ages in other erratic lithologies (such as gneiss and sandstone) and 26Al{qtz} exist to be compared against the larger dataset.
 Additionally, we exclude previously published 3He{qtz} exposure ages due to diffusion uncertainties inherent to that specific nuclide system (Brook et al., 1995).